nelsonfigueroa/nelson.cloud/content/posts/2022_12_27_how_to_enable_manual_runs_of_github_actions_workflows.md

 {{< figure src="/how_to_enable_manual_runs_of_github_actions_workflows/manual_run_enabled.png" alt="GitHub Actions doesn't show a manual way of running the workflow." >}}

-Note that there is a lot more configuration options available when adding the `workflow_dispatch` key.
+Note that there are a lot more configuration options available when adding the `workflow_dispatch` key.
 However, I just wanted to enable manual runs and nothing more.
 Refer to [the documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch) for more information.

 ## References